c4milo/gofetch/README.md

 * Allows parallel downloading of a single file by requesting multiple data chunks at once over HTTP.
 * Reports download progress through a Go channel if indicated to do so.
 * Supports ETags, skipping downloading a file if it hasn't changed on the server.
-* Support download integrity checks if file checksums are provided.
+* Supports checking downloads integrity if file checksums are provided.
 * Can be combined with https://github.com/cenkalti/backoff to support retries with exponential back-off